1933 Alabama Crimson Tide football team: VPI

 Against the Fighting Gobblers of VPI (now known as the Virginia Tech Hokies), Alabama won 27–0 on homecoming at Denny Field.
 The Crimson Tide took a 6–0 first quarter lead after Riley Smith scored on a five-yard touchdown run.
 They extended their lead to 18–0 at halftime on touchdown runs of one-yard by Joe Demyanovich and ten-yards by James Angelich in the second quarter.
 Alabama then closed the game with a 16-yard Dixie Howell touchdown run and a tackle of the Gobblers' Ray Mills for a safety in the third for the 27–0 win.
-The victory improved Alabama's all-time record against VPI 2–0.